 During free time, you'll find her reading/watching sci-fi, listening to music (Ozzy Osbourne, Megadeth, and Andrea Bocelli are favorites), carving the twisties on her sportbike, shooting stock photography, or globe-trotting with her husband and their favorite neighbors.
 Lesa is a proud member of the BMWMOA, CoMUG and NCMUG.

 While teaching a "Tips & Tricks for Getting Your Web Site Found" session at the MacDesign Conference in 2003, I got reacquainted with one of my idols, David Pogue.
 When I bought my first Mac in 1995, I read Macs for Dummies cover to cover, and had never laughed so hard while reading a technical manual.

 Long story short, I was David's assistant for more than six years.
 I used to create custom graphics for his New York Times columns and videos, and serve as production editor/graphics goddess of the Missing Manual series (I still help him with his books from time to time).
 I built his web site, which I still manage, and researched/acquired the gadgets he reviews in his weekly Times columns.
 One year, David and I put on a unique technology show to benefit the Discovery Science Museum in his home town of Bridgeport, CT.
 It was tons of fun.

-The most rewarding thing I do is teaching people how to create better graphics.
-To that end, I created this web site and try to get in front of as many crowds as possible whether it's a conference class, a photography club or Mac User Group, and so on.
+The most rewarding thing I do is teaching people how to create better graphics, as well as manage and perfect their photographic memories.
+To that end, I created this web site and I try to get in front of as many crowds as possible whether it's an online webinar, conference, photography club, and so on.